 The ancient city of Ephesus, one of the seven ancient wonders of the world, is rich in Roman and Greek history.
-The most incredible thing about this visit was that I had the place practically to myself.
-Friction between Turkey and other countries, as well as fear, have kept the visitors away.
+The most incredible thing about my visit Ephesus, Turkey was that I had the ancient ruins practically to myself.
+Friction between Turkey and other countries, as well as fear hyped up in the media, have conspired to keep visitors away.
 To me, this is one of the best times to visit because there are no crowds and you meet the most avid travelers.

 City of Ephesus History